Western Tlacolula Valley Zapotec: Noun morphology

 In Western Tlacolula Valley Zapotec, determiners come in varied forms and have a multitude of uses, with current research suggesting that they may have even more purposes that have yet to be discovered.
 Most often though, they are used to indicate definiteness, and make both spatial and temporal distinctions in regular discourse, which is similar to several other Zapotec languages.
 The use of these specific determiners is extremely similar to that of the demonstrative adjective and the definite article in English and Spanish.
 These four main determiners are: =rè (the proximal), =kang (the medial), =re (the distal), and =ki (the distal/invisible).
 The three spatial determiners each have their own specific usages: =rè (the proximal) is used to reference something close to the speaker, =re (the distal) has the same purpose for things that are slightly further away, but generally still visible, and =ki (the distal/invisible) is for referents that are not visible at all to the speaker at the time of utterance.
 It is possible that =kang (the medial) can be used to signify a medium distance between =rè and =re, but it is more likely that its main function is actually indicative.
 Also, research in the last decade has revealed that the distal =ki is typically the most commonly used determiner, since its function of denoting the past tense is required when telling folktales, local legends, or recounting personal narratives.
 At this time, there is still no evidence to suggest that the speaker’s position relative to that of the referent’s carries any significance in any of these scenarios.

 Syntax

-Here are a few syntax words that were brought into a sentences and were put into charts:
+Here are a few syntax terminology that are relevant to this section:

+Below is a relevant lexicon for the sentence examples.